mootools/mootools-core/Docs/Request/Request.md

 ###	Arguments:

-1. options - (object, optional) The options for the sent Request.
+1. options - (*object*, optional) The options for the sent Request.
 Will also accept data as a query string for compatibility reasons.

 ###	Returns:

-* (object) This Request instance.
+* (*object*) This Request instance.

 ###	Examples: